ttom795/SatSimICSOS/README.md

 ## Dependencies

-* None required — this is a pre-built standalone application.
+* None required because this is a pre-built standalone application.
 * *(Optional)* Internet connection if fetching or updating satellite TLE data manually.

 ## License